jacobjanak/Hangman/README.md

 # Solidifi

+You can view the code for the Solidifi smart contract [here](./contract/contract.sol).
+It is currently deployed on the Ethereum blockchain's Rinkeby test network.
+You can see the contract at its address via [EtherScan](https://rinkeby.etherscan.io/address/0xEcb6f4CE53a36943B801659c9719d84eca970eD6).

 ### Solidifi is a protocol for a better decentralized leveraged token.

 For the best information, please read the [Solidifi whitepaper](./whitepaper.pdf).